Skip to main content

 But what about low-value tasks?
 These tasks are still necessary, but is it essential your people do them?

-Low-value tasks are things like data entry and admin.
-They are necessary but are often unbillable and repetitive.
+Low-value tasks are things like data entry and admin, they are necessary but are often non-bilable and repetitive.
 How do you free people from these?

 The solution here often comes from the systems you use.
 Unlike many outdated and complex systems, modern ERP systems can often automate these tasks immediately.
 Building these into your workflows, so your people no longer have to do them is critical.